 14. Increased Strength

-Ever since Prometheus’s theft, the Greeks have considered fennel to be a sign of strength and longevity.
-Certainly, with the amount of benefits to your health that the regular consumption of fennel brings, you understand why they’d think this.
-The jury’s out on whether or not it’ll improve your courage, though.
+Ever since Prometheus’s theft, the Greeks have considered fennel to be a source of strength and longevity.
+This is due to the number of benefits to your health that the regular consumption of fennel brings.

 15. Improved Digestive Health